 Valdemar Reeves was born and raised in Monrovia, Liberia.
-He recently graduated with a BSC in Economics and Business Administration from Edinboro University Pennyslvania.
-Valdemar plans to pursue a MBA in Business Administration and Entrepreneurship with goals of launching his own Non-profit Organization in Liberia.
-Valdemar has a great sense of humor when it comes to people and relations.
-He respects everyone for who they are and believes that everyone should have a voice on issues.
+He recently graduated with a BSC in Economics and Business Administration from Edinboro University Pennsylvania.
+Valdemar plans to pursue an MBA in Business Administration and Entrepreneurship with goals of launching his own Non-profit Organization in Liberia.

 girlchild is the pseudonym for a feminist who is aggrieved by the pervasive nature of misogyny in Liberia.
 Having lived in a patriarchal society, and experiencing first hand the harms caused by the social construct of gender roles, girlchild values gender equality, individuality and economic independence.